 Also of interest is that Green Lake has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.71% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 18.71% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Green Lake is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Green Lake citizens is substantially higher than the typical US community, as 32.45% of adults in Green Lake have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Green Lake citizens is substantially higher than the typical US community, as 32.45% of adults in Green Lake have at least a bachelor's degree.

 The people who call Green Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Green Lake residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Green Lake include German, Polish, Irish, Norwegian, and English.